ektaarora16/MLH-LHD-Learn-22/Learn about APIs/Learn-About-APIs.md

 **4. The API transfers the data** to the initial requesting application.

-## Types of APIs
-Nowadays, most application programming interfaces are web APIs that expose an application's data and functionality over the internet.
-Here are the four main types of web API:

-- Open APIs

-- Partner APIs

-- Internal APIs

-- Composite APIs

 ## Why we need APIs?
 Whether you’re managing existing tools or designing new ones, you can use an application programming interface to simplify the process.